Luau: A Feast with a Side of Culture

 The Benefit to You

 Some people look for the personal benefit of doing just about anything, even something as obvious as respecting local culture and traditions.
-By showing respect for the traditions of a Hawaiian luau, you really do get the most out of the evening.
+By showing respect for the traditions of a Hawaiian luau, you get the most out of the evening.
 You walk away with a deeper understanding of Hawaiian customs and the history of the islands, not to mention a belly full of delicious food made from freshly sourced ingredients.

 Most importantly, you’ll come to understand how the Hawaiian people have made the “Aloha Spirit” into something real that you feel every moment you’re here.